denis-kol4ev/OraDBA/README.md

-# denis-kol4ev
+# OraDBA
-scripts and howtos for day to day DBA work
+scripts and howtos for day to day Oracle DBA work